logseq/docs/db-version.md

 * `p t` toggles displaying all the current node's properties below it.
 This is useful to quickly view properties that are hidden or in a different position.
 * `p i` opens the icon picker to set an icon for the current node.
 * See [task shortcuts](#task-shortcuts) for task specific ones.
+* To navigate between property values across nodes, use the up and down arrow keys.

 NOTE: Most shortcuts have a corresponding search command.
 You can find the command for a given shortcut's keys keybinding by using `Settings > Keymap`, clicking the keystroke filter and typing the keys.